She's on the Left

 "She's on the Left" is a 1988 single by Jeffrey Osborne.
-The single was the most successful of Osborne's solo career, reaching the number-one spot on the Black Singles chart and becoming his only number one.
+The single was one of the most successful of Osborne's solo career, reaching the number-one spot on the Black Singles chart and becoming his only number one.
 "She's on the Left" was his last release to make the Hot 100 peaking at number forty-eight.
 The single also became one of Osborne's most successful on the dance chart peaking at number six.